-Here are some examples of what the EU institutions are doing in connection with the coronavirus:
+Here are some examples of what the EU member states have agreed to do and what the EU institutions have already done in connection with the corona crisis:

-- Member states can be given assistance with medical equipment from the EU’s emergency stocks.
+- The EU member states can be given assistance with medical equipment from the EU’s emergency stocks.

 - The European Commission has completed procurements to enable member states to jointly purchase medical equipment and corona tests.

 - The EU has given money to research aimed at finding a vaccine and treatments to combat COVID-19.

 - The EU has approved new rules making it possible for member states to request money from the EU Solidarity Fund to cover health risks.